BadPingHere/badping.tech/README.md

 ![screenshot](https://cdn.upload.systems/uploads/xh8YKWKP.gif)

 ## Features

-This is my *current* dream website, so I baked in many cool features:
+This is my _current_ dream website, so I baked in many cool features:

-* Codeboxes, to display some of my code.
+- Codeboxes, to display some of my code.
 Uses Highlight.js and React SyntaxHighlighter.
-* Typewriter, one of my favorite typewriter's I've used.
+- Typewriter, one of my favorite typewriter's I've used.
-* Cute little hamburger menu, with a nice animation.
+- Cute little hamburger menu, with a nice animation.
-* Responsive display, supports desktop, mobile, and tablets.
+- Responsive display, supports desktop, mobile, and tablets.
+- Light and dark mode, based on current browser color schemes and themes.

 ## How To Use